 File for Unemployment Benefits

-Stolen Social Security numbers have become a big problem for unemployment agencies across the U.S. With personal information so readily available on the dark web, criminals are able to apply for unemployment benefits in someone else’s name.
-This goes for other government programs, as well.
+Stolen Social Security numbers have become a big problem for unemployment agencies across the U.S. With personal information so readily available on the dark web, criminals can apply for unemployment benefits in someone else’s name.
+This goes for other government programs as well.

 Open a Phone Account in Your Name